AnselmoGPP/Template_project/README.md

 <br>![example image](https://raw.githubusercontent.com/AnselmoGPP/Template_project/master/more/code.png)

-This program is a project template.
+This program is a template for a C++ project.

 ## Table of Contents
 + [Project content](#project-content)